Juniper/YAPT/doc/readme.md

 ## Centralised Provisioning before shipment ##

-During the boot sequence the device will get initial configuration parameters and connects to a centralised server that would build and deliver a location specific configuration.
-In this particular use case location is determined by device's serial number.
+During the boot sequence the device will get initial configuration parameters and connects to a centralised server that would build and deliver a device specific configuration.
+The location is determined by device's serial number.
 But could also be any other device specific information.

-Each provisioning task can be turned “on/off” and the order in which tasks are being processed can be changed to reflect uses cases / requirements..
-Once all tasks are done, device can be shipped to final destination.
+Once all provisioning / verification tasks are done, device can be shipped to it's final destination.
 The ability to provision more than one device at the same time is also possible within the YAPT workflow.

 ## Decentralized provisioning with Phone Home ##

-Device will be shipped to final destination directly.
+Device will be shipped to it's final destination.

-The provision process consists of several tasks:
+The provisioning process consists of several tasks:
 * Device calls home using Juniper redirect service pointing to YAPT
 * Bootstrap config will be applied using Phone Home
-* YAPT receives request and starts provisioning process
+* YAPT starts provisioning process

 ## RMA a device ##